 Available Exclusively On

 So, you will run around solving all these boring quests just to realize you can’t do that dungeon.
-The quests involve running around a map to different blue pins and listening to various dialog.
-Rarely will you get to solve an actual puzzle.
+The quests involve running around a map to different blue pins and listening to various dialogs.
+Rarely will you get to solve an actual puzzle?
 The puzzles involve using the touchscreen but aren’t very interesting.
-Matching words on a crossword puzzle style grid, making shapes fit on different shapes, a Minesweeper style mini-game that makes no sense, spot the difference, and a few other boring puzzles.
+Matching words on a crossword puzzle-style grid, making shapes fit on different shapes, a Minesweeper-style mini-game that makes no sense, spot the difference, and a few other boring puzzles.
 These are far and few between and the only break from the monotonous mystery solving.

 Overall, Doctor Lautrec has a great story and characters, but the puzzles are boring and spread too thin.
 The 3D effects alone are minimal and don’t really add anything to the experience.
 The worst part about the game is the confusing and terrible Pokemon rip-off battle system.
 I actually can’t even recommend this game to anyone except hardcore puzzle fans.